Founder @ The International Friend Connection

 Presidential Medal Recipient

-So I built the thing I wished had existed.
+So I built the thing I could not find.

 David Good spotlighted in the Meetup State of Friendships Report 1-24-2023